-One of the oldest methods of fencing is a woven-stick fencing method called wattle fencing.
+Woven willow garden edging adds a unique look and a protective fence to your garden.
+Made from renewable resources and one of the oldest methods of fencing, willow garden edging is a woven-stick fencing method called "wattle fencing."
 Archaeological evidence indicates that bent- and woven-stick fencing was in use in the Roman Empire from England to Italy.
-Wattle fencing is simple to make using a flexible wood such as willow.
+Wattle fencing is simple to construct using a flexible wood, such as willow.
 Willow branches that have been pruned from a tree are a good source for fencing material.

-Cut long, pendulous willow branches that are approximately one inch in diameter to create the horizontal fence strands using branch loppers.
+Using branch loppers, cut long, pendulous willow branches that are approximately 1 inch in diameter to create the horizontal fence strands.
 Each branch that you select for the fence strand should be at least 24 inches long.

-Trim twigs and leaves off of the branches that you use for your horizontal fencing strands.
+Trim the twigs and leaves off the branches that you use for your horizontal fencing strands.
 Put the branches in a bucket filled with water for two hours to make them more supple.

-Take a horizontal branch and weave it back and forth between the upright fence posts, leaving three to four inches protruding past the first post.
+After branches are soaked, they should be bendable and ready to weave.
+Take a horizontal branch and weave it back and forth between the upright fence posts, leaving 3 to 4 inches protruding past the first post.
 Pass the horizontal strand in front of one fence post and behind the next post in the row in a basket weave pattern.
 Continue to weave strands between the posts until you finish a complete row of fencing.
-Leave three to four inches protruding past the last post.
+Leave 3 to 4 inches protruding past the last post as well.